the-Sreejith/translator-flutter-app/README.md

 # Translator App

 ## Overview
 The Translator App is a simple and efficient tool designed to help users translate text between different languages.
-It leverages modern translation APIs to provide accurate and fast translations.
+It leverages RapidAPI's APIs to provide accurate and fast translations.

 ## Features
 - Translate text between multiple languages